Orr0x/task-planner/README.md

-# Task Planning Application
+# Task Planner

-A full-stack task management application with multiple views (Kanban, Gantt, List) built with React, Node.js, and MongoDB.
+A full-stack task planning application with multiple views and authentication.

 ## Features